The process below describes the Solo mode, meaning you are in charge of building, configuring, and testing your GoodBarber app.

 Firebase Console

-We recommend to use the same email to create projects and apps on all those platforms.
+We recommend using the same email to create projects and apps on all those platforms.

 Go to the page Publish > Android App > Publish .